 But before we get into that, let’s take a step back and answer the question “what kind of doctor treats pelvic floor dysfunction?”
 The short answer is: any type of doctor can treat pelvic floor dysfunction.
 However, depending on the severity of your symptoms, you may be referred to a specialist such as a urologist or a gynecologist.

 These types of doctors have experience treating conditions like yours and will likely be able to provide the most effective treatment plan.
 Now, what exactly is pelvic floor dysfunction?
 This term refers to a group of symptoms that can occur when the muscles and tissues in the pelvis become weak or damaged.

 This can lead to problems with bowel or bladder control, sexual function, and even pain in the lower abdomen or back.
 In some cases, pelvic floor dysfunction may also cause problems during pregnancy or after childbirth.
-There are many different causes of pelvic floor dysfunction but some common ones include: childbirth (especially vaginal delivery), chronic constipation, obesity, menopause,pelvic surgery (such as a hysterectomy).
+There are many different causes of pelvic floor dysfunction but some common ones include childbirth (especially vaginal delivery), chronic constipation, obesity, menopause, and pelvic surgery (such as a hysterectomy).

-Many times these treatments are used in combination for best results.
+Many times these treatments are used in combination for the best results.
 If you think you may be suffering from pelvic floor dysfunction, talk to your doctor about your symptoms and potential treatment options.
-With proper diagnosis and treatment ,you can find relief from this often debilitating condition .
+With proper diagnosis and treatment, you can find relief from this often debilitating condition.

 Can Pelvic Floor Tension Be Cured?

 A pelvic floor is a group of muscles and ligaments that support the bladder, uterus, and rectum.
 These muscles can become weak or tight due to pregnancy, childbirth, surgery, aging, or other factors.
 This can lead to problems such as incontinence or pain during sex.